The best bidet toilet seat LivingStar 7500

 Controlling the nozzle with various water pressure, temperature, and position is another factor to choose your best bidet toilet seat LivingStar allows you to full control of these.
 There are 5 levels of water pressure, 4 levels of water temperature, 4 levels of seat temperature, and 5 levels of warm air settings available.
 You have posterior, feminine (bidet), turbo washing modes.
 Besides these washing modes, you have also automated washing: a Kid’s wash and Oscillation wash.
 Kid’s wash is an automated washing mode for a kid, it works for 1 minute of washing, then 3 minutes of drying.
 An Oscillation is another type of automated washing mode that provides an additional convenient function moving the nozzle back and forth.
 The Oscillation mode allows a massage effect with a posterior, feminine(bidet), and turbo washing.
 To initiate this additional feature, press the Wash, Bidet, or Turbo key for 3 seconds.
 With these value-added features, you will have the best bidet toilet seat for you and your home.

 The seat gets cold during the night and it makes a hard feeling to sit on the seat.
-By having a heated seat, it can embrace you with a warm seat.
+Having a heated seat can make you feel comfortable. .